congcongfu/graphhopper/docs/core/quickstart-from-source.md

 The run the graphhopper.sh script with the web action and open the browser at `localhost:8989`.
 You should see something like [GraphHopper Maps](https://graphhopper.com/maps/).

-To setup the JavaScript environment install the node package manager (npm):
+To setup the JavaScript environment install the parent package manager (npm):

 For linux do
 ```bash